Execut3/CTF/Held-CTF/APA/2015/README.md

 CTF was held for 15 hours

-this direcotry contains solutions/sources codes of Web challenges(cause i was in charge of them)
+This direcotry contains solutions/sources codes of Web challenges(cause i was in charge of them)